This post may contain affiliate links. Please read our disclosure policy.

 - ½ cup grated parmesan cheese

-- Preheat your oven to 400 degrees.
+- Preheat your oven to 400 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Place the mushroom caps on the baking sheet, top side down.36 button mushrooms

 - Heat the oil in a large frying pan over medium-hight heat.
 Add the onion and cook until soft, about 3-4 minutes.
 Add the chorizo and garlic and cook until the chorizo is cooked through, about 5 minutes.
 Add the kale and port and let the kale wilt.
-Season to taste with sea salt.1 tablespoon olive oil, 1 cup thinly sliced onion, ½ lb. spicy chorizo, 3 cloves garlic, ½ cup finely minced kale, 2 tablespoons port wine
+Season to taste with sea salt.1 tablespoon olive oil, 1 cup thinly sliced onion, ½ lb spicy chorizo sausage, 3 cloves garlic, ½ cup finely minced kale, 2 tablespoons port wine, Sea salt

 - Divide the chorizo mixture between the mushroom caps and top each with the parmesan and fontina cheeses.
 Bake in the oven for 20-25 minutes, or until the mushrooms are cooked and the cheese has melted.½ cup grated parmesan cheese, 1 ½ cups grated fontina cheese